The places we like to go

 Good ideas

-Eat a custard tart at Manteigaria
+Eat a pastel de Nata at Manteigaria

 Watch the sunset in Terreiro do Paço or Belém